Your garage door opener stopped operating as it should ?

 The remote isn't working

-It can be frustrating when you hit the button on the remote only to find that the garage door doesn't make the slightest attempt at moving.
-There are a few things you can check to make sure you know what the problem is.
+You hit the button on the remote and the garage door doesn't make the slightest attempt at moving.

 04 of 09